 The larger our population and, ironically, the more information we have, the further the democracy seems to degenerate.
 Social media echo chambers are polarizing and dumbing-down our electorate.
 News has become propaganda.
-Being right at the expense of social progress has become the norm.
+Being right at the expense of public benefit has become the norm.
 What is the state of American democracy?

 It seems today we are polarized between two camps.
 One genuinely wants the best for the working family, international relations and the environment: Democrats.
 The other camp cares more about profits than people.
 They care above all about being right, will lie and cheat to get their way regardless of the truth or the law: Republicans.

 On April 6, 2017, Republican Senate Majority Leader, Mitch McConnell actually changed the Senate filibuster rules for supreme court nominations, to prevent debate with a simple majority vote of 51.
 This prevented Democrats from blocking conservative Supreme Court Justice, Neil Gorsuch.
 The lesson is, once you want and are allowed to break the rules, there are no longer rules to play by.

 In 2010, Republicans used a conservative Supreme Court to strike down the federal law prohibiting corporations and unions from making expenditures in connection with federal elections, Citizens United v.
 Federal Election Commission.
 This further tilted our democratic process away from the people to further control by corporations, with nearly unlimited election spending power.
 Now, corporations have more electoral power than people because they can spend unlimited funds campaigning for their benefit.
 People cannot compete against multi-billion dollar corporations.
 Our elections are almost becoming pointless.